DC1991/G2L_Net/readme.md

 # 6D Pose Estimation
 For quick download, please download the code from here [G2L_light](https://github.com/DC1991/G2L_light).
 For the trained model and useage please refer to the following instructions.

+If you also interesting in how to do category-level pose estimation please refer to our new [work](https://github.com/DC1991/FS-Net).

 ## Experiment setup

 OS: Ubuntu 16.04